Old Polish Cookery for Beginners

 |Eggs fried with wine|

-Melt butter in a clay pot, break eggs into wine and beat together with sugar and cinnamon; pour onto hot butter; once fried, serve in the pot and do not stir.
+Melt butter in a clay skillet, break eggs into wine and beat together with sugar and cinnamon; pour onto hot butter; once fried, serve in the skillet and do not stir.

 The last instruction ("do not stir") indicates that it's not really scrambled eggs after all, but again a kind of sweet omelette; apparently, the word "jajecznica" had a broader meaning in Czerniecki's times than it has today.